hpufo/Hulu/README.md

 To ensure all images exist for the app: node ./generateHubImgs.js

+To run locally:

+1) Run the proxy server: node proxy.js

-To run locally: run npm start
+2) Run the app(In another terminal window): run npm start

-App is hosted at: https://hpufo.github.io/Hulu/
+App is hosted at(May not work due to reliance on a free proxy which has limitations): https://hpufo.github.io/Hulu/